 Smartphones, apps, and software in their various forms have broadly improved conditions for the UK's office working population.
 The ability to get things done with flexibility, often from home, has significantly improved much of the workforce's work-life balance.
 'Working from home' is no longer seen as a euphemism for 'watching daytime TV'.
 We can work from home when we say we're working from home.

 But there are downsides too.
 The very technology that lets us work from home can also trap us in a never-ending cycle of constant connectivity.
 When our colleagues and our superiors know we're connected, it's easy to assume that they expect us to respond when they call - even if it's out of hours.
 This poses a number of problems.
 Such as:

-- Interruptions to family or leisure time caused by 'checking in'
+- Interruptions to family or leisure time are caused by 'checking in.'

 Recent research we conducted has found that, while on the whole, the UK workforce benefits from being able to work from anywhere, connect easily and fit their work around their life a little better, the downsides are significant too.